uzyovoys/zenbot/_pages/botscript.md

 Read more about pattern tag in [this chapter](/botscript/pattern/).

 ### Output
-Well, your bot must response somehow on the user\'s input.
+Well, your bot has to respond somehow on the user\'s input.
 Otherwise what is it created for?

 {% include note.html text="Strictly speaking you do not have to define output tag.
-In such case your bot will not response with any text on the particular input." %}
+In such case your bot will not respond with any text on the particular input." %}

 Output tag is designed exactly for this.
 It generates some text output when parent input or context has been activated.